SIU cancer center backed by $10 million from St. Louis area law firm opens Thursday

 The Simmons Cancer Institute at Southern Illinois University School of Medicine will begin seeing patients this Thursday in its new building, a state-of-the art treatment and research facility located on campus.
 Dedicated in June 2008, the Simmons law firm funded the institute with a $10.2 million donation, comprised of annual gifts and a multi-year pledge, to support on-going cancer research.

-“The Simmons Cancer Institute’s new building has been a vision 10 years in the making,” said John Simmons, founding partner of the St. Louis area law firm.
+“The Simmons Cancer Institute’s new building has been a vision 10 years in the making,” said John Simmons, founding shareholder of the St. Louis area law firm.
 “As a firm who works with patients and families affected by asbestos-related cancers like mesothelioma on a daily basis, we couldn’t be any prouder to see this facility open.”

 The Simmons Cancer Institute’s physician specialists have approximately 1,750 patient visits each month.
 This move will place nearly all of the school’s cancer care professionals, research facilities and support programs under one roof, allowing patients unprecedented access to cutting-edge research and medical options in one, central location.